-- 1. Requirements - a) Bachelor of Music in Music Education.
+- a) Bachelor of Music in Music Education.
 A recital of 30 minutes is required during the sixth semester of applied lessons.
 Memorization of pieces chosen for Junior or Senior recitals is left to the discretion of the individual studio instructor and will be documented in the syllabus.
 Students performing degree recitals assume the responsibility of hiring an accompanist.
 (Also see E-3.) - b) Bachelor of Music in Performance.
 A recital of 45 minutes is required during the sixth semester of applied lessons, and another one-hour recital is required during the eighth semester of applied lessons.
 Memorization of pieces chosen for Junior or Senior recitals is left to the discretion of the individual studio instructor and will be documented in the syllabus.
 Students performing degree recitals assume the responsibility of hiring an accompanist.
 A student in the B.M.
 Performance program in voice may substitute three major on-campus opera roles for the second required recital on recommendation of the conductor and consent of the applied teacher.
 (Also see E-3.) - c) If the student is capable, and the teacher agrees, the student's recital may exceed the required time length, but the student must make every attempt to have the jury hear the entire program.
 If this is clearly not possible where large numbers of people are involved, the applied teacher may approve the part that could not be adjudicated by the full jury. - d) Students giving Junior or Senior Recitals should make their own arrangements to have their recitals recorded.
 The main office must approve anyone who runs SPA audio/video equipment.
-The recording will become property of the student.
-(MUS 100 Monday Recital Labs are video and audio taped and are available for a 24-hour signout from the main office, Room 208.)
-THE PROCESS DESCRIBED ABOVE IS FOR EQUIPMENT IN THE HALL.
-IF YOU ARE INTERESTED IN HIRING A PROFESSIONAL RECORDING ENGINEER TO MAKE A CD OR TAPE UTILIZING THE DIGITAL RECORDING STUDIO ABOVE THE HALL, PLEASE CONTACT THE SPA FACILITY MANAGER AT X-1781.
-THE USE OF THE RECORDING STUDIO EQUIPMENT (NOT THE ENGINEER) IS FREE TO ALL MUSIC MAJORS.
+The recording will become the property of the student.
+Any student who is interested in hiring a professional recording engineer for their recital should contact the SPA Facilities Manager at 581-1781 or via email at fredrick.sawyer@maine.edu.
+There is a fee for the recording process, but use of the studio recording equipment is free for all music majors.